Non-normality, optimality and synchronization: Conclusions

 \section{Conclusions}

 In this work we have examined the stability of the synchronous state of "optimal" non-normal matrices, specifically of non-normal graph Laplacians.
-For such networks, MSF analysis is no longer useful in some circumstances and we must appeal to other measures to characterize the stability.
-We have shown that various scalar measures fail to properly characterize the behavior of the system.
+For such networks, MSF analysis is no longer useful in some circumstances, since the synchronization basin may shrink to an arbitrarily small size and we must appeal to other measures to characterize the stability to small but finite perturbations.
+We have shown that various scalar measures fail to properly characterize the behavior of the system in this scenario.
 We have introduced a new concept of Laplacian pseudospectra and a new measure which we have named Laplacian pseudospectral resilience (LPR).
-Finally we have provided numerical evidence that LPR outperforms other existing scalar quantities in determining the stability of the optimal networks.
+Finally we have provided numerical evidence that LPR outperforms other existing scalar quantities in ordering optimal networks by their basin stability when perturbations are small.